-Foothill-De Anza's approach to this period is based on the premise that the tenure recommendation is best formed by collaboration of faculty and administrative colleagues, and students through the student evaluation process, a collaboration in which the perceptions of each inform the others.
+Foothill-De Anza's approach to this period is based on the premise that the tenure recommendation is best formed by collaboration among faculty, administrative colleagues, and students; a collaboration in which the perceptions of each inform the others.

 The Tenure Review Handbook was developed by representatives of the Academic Senates, the Faculty Association, and the administration.
-To make this process explicit, equitable and fair for all candidates, the phases of the tenure review process, the evaluation and recommendation procedures, and the timelines are articulated in this Handbook which includes: (1) Definitions; (2) Overview of the Tenure Review Process; (3) The Agreement; (4) Academic Freedom; (5) Evaluation Goals and Criteria; (6) Statement on Professional Ethics; (7) Activities and Timelines for Phases I, II, and III; and, (8) most importantly, Article 6A-Evaluation of Probationary (Contract) Faculty Employees for Tenure of the Agreement between the District and the Faculty Association, which is the contractual foundation of this handbook.
+To make this process explicit, equitable, and fair for all candidates, this Handbook articulates the phases of the tenure review process, the evaluation and recommendation procedures, and the timelines.

+Article 6A: Evaluation of Probationary (Contract) Faculty Employees for Tenure in the Agreement between the District and the Faculty Association is included at the end of the Handbook for reference, as it provides the contract language that informs this handbook.